The Bars of the Cage Were Always Invisible (On Reincarnation, Death, Spiritual Growth)

 The doctrine of reincarnation deserves particular attention here, because it is the mechanism by which the soul is kept enrolled in the curriculum indefinitely.
 You must return, again and again, to work through your unresolved karma.
 And if you end your life prematurely, you will simply return in a worse condition — more debt, harder lessons, a smaller room.

 But consider the logic of this soberly.
-You have no memory of your previous lives.
+You have no conscious memory of your previous lives.
 You arrive in each incarnation without any direct knowledge of what you are supposedly here to resolve.
+To you, it’s always the first time.
 The lessons you are meant to be learning are not written anywhere you can read.
 You are expected to evolve across lifetimes without any continuity of conscious memory.

 This is not a school.
 It is not even a prison with visible bars.
 It is a maze in which every reset erases your map.

 To use this framework to argue that someone must continue suffering in their current life in order to avoid worse suffering in a hypothetical next life that they will not remember — this is not spiritual wisdom.
-It is a threat issued against an event that cannot be verified, to enforce compliance in an event that is happening right now.
+It is a threat issued against an event that cannot be verified, to enforce compliance in a situation that is happening right now, not in the future.

 Part Seven